 Some insight from the exposure therapy for anxiety

 The human brain has evolved for billions of years and it has a dedicated system that protects us from dangers so that they do not cost us life.
 For example, we are naturally scared of heights because if we fall from heights we can die.
-The so-called our “monkey brain” (i.e. the primitive part of our brain) scares us when we climb heights or we are confronted with heights so that we move away from heights and we become safe immediately.
+The so-called our “monkey brain” (i.e. the primitive part of our brain) scares us when we climb heights or confront heights so that we move away from heights and we become safe immediately.

 And this system does not have the power of “thinking,” It only has the power of reacting.
-It does not think before reacting because it cannot do that.
+It does not think before reacting because it is designed to act only instantaneously in a fixed pattern.
 It only understands instincts and behaves accordingly.
 It is programmed just to create an emergency that creates an alert to fight or flight.
 This understanding is core to exposure therapy for anxiety.